-CTM joined this national-level middle school residency program of Theatre for Young Audiences/USA and the American Alliance for Theatre & Education in 2015.
+CTM joined this national-level middle school residency program of American Alliance for Theatre & Education & Theatre for Young Audiences/USA in 2015.
 CLICK HERE to learn more about this program!

 Between September and November, middle school students participate in a day-long workshop to learn basic playwriting techniques, write a 10-minute play based on a theme, and receive teachers’ feedback on their scripts.
-One script will be selected to represent CTM at the national-level competition as well as for a staged reading at the Young Playwrights Festival on Wednesday, May 2, 2018.
+One script will be selected to represent CTM at the national-level competition as well as for a staged reading at the Young Playwrights Festival on in late April/early May of 2020.
 Students from all participating schools are invited to attend the daytime festival; the evening festival is open to the public.